-Share-based compensation expense for the year ended December 31, 2023 was \$2.0 million as compared to \$0.4 million for the year ended December 31, 2022.
-The increase was a result of stock options, performance share units and restricted share units granted in 2023.
+Share-based compensation expense for Q1 2024 was \$0.9 million as compared to \$0.6 million in Q1 2023.
+The increase was a result of stock options, performance share units and restricted share units granted in Q1 2023.

 Capital Expenditure / Investing